petartotev/PT_Demo_NET_Kubernetes/README.md

 ✅ SUCCESS

-8. Go to Grafana UI and create new Visualization including the introduced metrics in the .NET Application (e.g. cpu_endpoint_requests_count):
+9. Go to Grafana UI and create new Visualization including the custom metrics in the .NET Application (e.g. cpu_endpoint_requests_count):

 ![grafana-cpu-1](./res/grafana-cpu-1.png)